 12.6.12 RSNA key management in an infrastructure BSS

 (….existing texts…)

 The Supplicant and Authenticator signal the completion of key management by utilizing the MLMESETKEYS.request primitive to configure the agreed-upon temporal pairwise key into the IEEE 802.11 MAC and by calling the MLME-SETPROTECTION.request primitive to enable its use. (#2128)Any MSDU fragments previously received under the corresponding (#3493)key ID shall be discarded at this point.
-If management frame protection is in use, any MMPDU fragments previously received under the corresponding (#3493)key ID shall be discarded at this point.
+If management frame protection was negotiated for the current association(#7049), any MMPDU fragments previously received under the corresponding (#3493)key ID shall be discarded at this point.

 (….existing texts…)